FireBolt393/Distortion/README.md

 - The framework is built on a modular, three-part architecture that separates the initial listener, the agent, and the executor, demonstrating professional software design patterns used in advanced remote systems.

+## Advantages over ViperShell:
+### Discord-Based Command and Control:
+- Distortion leverages Discord as its C2 infrastructure, eliminating the need for terminal access or dedicated servers.
+This makes setup and deployment significantly easier.

+### No Port Forwarding Required:
+- Communication is handled through the Discord API, allowing seamless operation across public networks without configuring port forwarding.

+### Real-Time Victim Notifications:
+- The system notifies the operator immediately when a victim comes online, offering real-time awareness and responsiveness.
+ViperShell lacked this functionality, requiring manual listener activation.

+### Robust Session Control:
+- Distortion allows the operator to enter and exit victim sessions reliably, with no limit on how many times the connection is toggled.
+This improves persistence and operational flexibility.

 ## 🏛️ Architecture
 The project's strength lies in its clean separation of concerns, broken down into three core components: